nmsoikat/useful-git-command/git-branch.md

 `git branch new-branch-name` create a new branch

 `git branch -d branch-name` Delete the local branch.
 `git branch -D branch-name` If branch has something to push but still want to Delete the local branch.
+(Force delete)
 error: The branch 'demo' is not fully merged.
 If you are sure you want to delete it, run 'git branch -D demo'.